fnreality/kaon/README.md

 # kaon
-An asynchronous STM where everything is a file, a database that holds portals instead of data.
+An asynchronous but coordinated database that holds portals instead of data

 Simple Example: